 For any automobile crash, including drunk driving accidents, you must gather your strength and take some preliminary steps to secure your position in demanding fair compensation for all the losses that you sustained.

 If you feel that the insurance company is playing dirty, or of the insurance adjuster is trying to get you to accept a sum smaller than what you rightfully deserve, walk out without saying anything.
 Get legal assistance from a team of experienced auto accident lawyers and take matters to the court.

 For a general hit and run accident, which can happen with a drunk driver (they may flee fearing the charges), the average settlement is between $10,000 and $25,000.

-In severe cases (as is the case with most head-on collisions), your injury accident lawyers may win you some exemplary damages from the responsible parties thus ensuring maximum compensation for your accident injury claim.
+In severe cases (as is the case with most head-on collisions), your injury accident lawyers may also win exemplary damages from the responsible parties thus resulting in additional compensation for your accident injury claim.

 You can approach the insurance companies of the at-fault parties, and present your personal injury claim before them.
 As a drunk driving accident victim, you will have the right to ask for financial reimbursement to settle all of your economic and non-economic damages, such as: